Compare London Property Taxes to Texas Property Taxes

 I thought I could find the answer with a quick Google search.
 No such luck.

 Well, how long, I thought to myself, could it take me to put together a quick and dirty comparison?
 A few hours?
 A day?
-Maybe, two?

 It turns out property taxes are nothing but rabbit holes down rabbit holes and it took me a couple of weeks to put together the “quick and dirty” graphs you see here.